carbon-language/carbon-lang/docs/design/generics/details.md

 ##### Equal generic types

 Alternatively, two generic types could be constrained to be equal to each other, without specifying what that type is.
-For example, we could make a the `ElementType` of an `Iterator` interface equal to the `ElementType` of a `Container` interface as follows:
+For example, we could make the `ElementType` of an `Iterator` interface equal to the `ElementType` of a `Container` interface as follows: